 Social media stars tend to exert tremendous influence.
 By aligning yourself with these powerful new talents, you’re thinking outside the box in regards to celebrity endorsement.
 Such thinking is an ingenious way to develop support and brand recognition.

 Conversion-Based Content Marketing

-Conversion is the goal of all marketing.
+Conversion is the goal of all content marketing guides.
 In today’s online world where virtually all individuals are linked regardless of geographic location, ignoring the purchasing funnel when creating quality content is a huge mistake.